koenrane/KR-new-site/content/towards-a-new-impact-measure.md

 ## Robustness to Scale

-I expect AUP to be harder to make work and to be (relatively) less robust for less intelligent agents, but to become easier (just drop in a few observation-based utility functions) and fully-robust sometime before human level.
+I expect AUP to be harder to make work and to be (relatively) less robust for less intelligent agents, but to become easier (just drop in a few observation-based utility functions) and fully robust sometime before human level.
 That is, less intelligent agents likely won't model the deep connections between their abilities to achieve different goals.

 Canonically, one reasons that agents work explicitly to self-improve as soon as they realize the benefits.
 However, as soon as this realization occurs, I conjecture that AUP steeply penalizes generic self-improvement.
 More precisely, suppose the agent considers a self-improvement.
 To be beneficial, it has to improve the agent's capabilities for at least one time step during the present epoch.
 But if we assume $m \geq m'$, then the immediate penalty captures this for all of the $u \in \mathcal{U}_A$.
 This seemingly prevents uncontrolled takeoff; instead, I imagine the agent would perform the minimal task-specific self-improvements necessary to maximize $u''_A$.